isomerpages/singapore-customs-old/_competent-authorities-requirements/25-SFA-Fruits-and-Vegetables.md

 -   Obtain a licence from SFA, in accordance with the Control of Plants Act.
 -   Prepare your permit application for submission to SFA via TradeNet.

+A customs permit must be obtained through TradeNet before the goods arrive in Singapore.
 When applying for the Import Permit, please declare full information in the following fields:

 -   SFA Licence Number in the Licence/Certificate field
 -   CA/SC Product Code (e.g., HVL0TH for iceberg lettuce, and CA/SC Product Quantity, which is the Nett Quantity of Items, in accordance with the HS Code (e.g. 10.00))